 Public education in Alberta is divided into three levels: elementary school, junior high school, and senior high school.

 Grade schools operate from Kindergarten through to Grade 6.
-Children can enroll in full day kindergarten the year they turn five.
+Children can enroll in full-day kindergarten the year they turn five, however, Kindergarten is not mandatory.
 Generally, students graduate grade school at the age of 11-12.

 Junior High School